ergo70/TRAKTOR/doc/TRAKTOR_tuorial.md

 ## Automatic conflict resolution

 In case of conflicting keys in replicated TABLEs, PostgreSQL will stop the replication.
 Usually, this has to be fixed manually, e.g. as described [here](https://www.postgresql.fastware.com/blog/addressing-replication-conflicts-using-alter-subscription-skip).
-TRAKTOR can do this atomatically if `AutoHeal` is activated.
+TRAKTOR can do this automatically if `AutoHeal` is activated.
 Normally, such conflicts are rare, but can occur if the cluster experienced a split-brain situation, i.e. not all nodes could communicate with each other due to network issues.

 Let's try: